The Age-Old Question

 Before making any decisions about which classes to take, you need to understand what each subject refers to.
-Microeconomics is the study of economic systems on a small scale – meaning it is about the way in which economic theories play out when they are applied to an individual, a group, or a company.
-Macroeconomics, on the other hand, looks at the entire economy of countries or of the world.
-For example, microeconomics in practice would include the study of supply and demand for a particular product or service, or examination of how a particular piece of legislation would effect a business which operated in that area.
-Macroeconomics, on the other hand, examines economics on the larger scale, seeing how economic theories apply to governments and international organisations such as NATO.
-Examples of the kind of topics studied in macroeconomics would include the gross domestic product of a country, or the economics of imports to and exports from a country.
+Microeconomics is the study of economic systems on a small scale; how economic theories play out when they are applied to an individual, a group, or a company.
+Macroeconomics, on the other hand, looks at entire markets or economies of countries or the world.

-Both micro- and macroeconomics deal with similar issues, but on different levels.
-In fact, the same topics of study can be relevant to both subjects.
+Both micro- and macroeconomics can deal with similar issues, but on different levels.
 Consider, for example, the cost of living in a particular area, and its relation to inflation.
 This is related to microeconomics – because it's about how much people have to spend on housing, food, entertainment and so on – and can therefore be described on the individual level.
 But it's also an important topic in macroeconomics, as inflation is affected by things like interest rates, which are, in part at least, set by the state.
-It can therefore also be analysed on the national level as a subject of macroeconomics.
+It can therefore also be analyzed on the national level as a subject of macroeconomics.

 The relevance of microeconomics and macroeconomics to economics in general